Kangiriyanka/joe-farah/src/pages/posts/post-2.md

 ## Practice Sessions

-My ideal practice session (1h):
+My ideal practice session (1 hour):

 - Technical practice.
 That consists of playing scales with a metronome, ear training or anything I want to polish.
-- Practice less complex songs than you skill level. <sup><a class="secondary-a" href="#footnotes"> 5. </a></sup>
+- Practice less complex songs than your skill level. <sup><a class="secondary-a" href="#footnotes"> 5. </a></sup>
 - Record the parts or whole of the main tune you're practicing.
-- Review (振り返り).
+- Review.

 &nbsp;
 ### Song Review
-Here are some notes I took for <a class="secondary-a" href="https://www.youtube.com/watch?v=KsiU8ppBzEo"> Kakariko Village </a> on guitar look like.
-They are much messier, I'm showing you my good side.  <br/>
+Here's what some of my notes look like for a song on guitar I was learning.
+The song is  <a class="secondary-a" href="https://www.youtube.com/watch?v=KsiU8ppBzEo"> Kakariko Village </a>.
+They're much messier, I'm showing you my good side.  <br/>

-- Don't push the neck forwards with your left hand to see your  notes, it just creates an awkward position.
+- Don't push the neck forwards with your left hand to see your notes, it just creates an awkward position for your neck.
 - Don't look too much at the fretboard.
 - Your ring finger needs more speed
 - Fadd9 to G7: Move the ring and middle finger before the index.
 - Fingers have to feel relaxed, they are gentle with the strings.
 Strum them gently.
-Index position affects sound quality
+The index position affects sound quality.
 - From G7 to the second part of the song, you can already start the C shape at the last strum because you don’t need to press anything.
-- Don't bar and then place your fingers.
-One shot.
+- Don't bar and then place your fingers — aim to do it in one shot.
-- The change from G7 To C buzzes.
+- The change from G7 to C buzzes.
 - Metronome 40-50bpm, switch to appropriate chord mid-air.

 <br/>